vinodkumarmaury/MTP-2-frontend/report.md

 - How should the Risk dimension be framed — as a hazard penalty or as a safety quality indicator?
 - Can an ensemble of complementary weight-derivation procedures produce more robust weights than any single method?
 - How should the Break-Even Stripping Ratio (BESR) be used as a technical viability threshold, and how does it interact with the economic dimension?
-- What constitutes an appropriate calibration factor when translating raw dimension scores to the final Mine competive index (MCI)?
+- What constitutes an appropriate calibration factor when translating raw dimension scores to the final Mine Composite Index (MCI)?

 ## 1.3 Research Objectives

 The primary objectives of this research are:

-1. **To develop** a comprehensive, analytical Mine Competitive Index Framework (CMEM) that scores opencast coal mines across 7 dimensions using 150+ field-measurable parameters.
+1. **To develop** a comprehensive, analytical Composite Mine Evaluation Model (CMEM) that scores opencast coal mines across 7 dimensions using 150+ field-measurable parameters.

 2. **To derive** dimension weights using an ensemble of complementary weight-derivation procedures (see Appendix B) to ensure robustness against any single method's limitations.